 Day 4: THE PATH TO NAMCHE

 Fuel up on a hearty breakfast ahead of our first full day of trekking the Everest trail.
-We’re headed on a six-hour hike to the thriving market town of Namche Bazaar today: more than enough time to get a feel for your new Himalayan homeland.
+We’re headed on a seven-hour hike to the thriving market town of Namche Bazaar today: more than enough time to get a feel for your new Himalayan homeland.
 Pass by colourful villages festooned with colourful prayer flags, stopping to chat to groups of curious local children along the way.
 Every now and again, you’ll come across hanging walkways that stretch across ravines between various villages.
 Walking across them feels somewhat precious but it’s all part of the adventure and it’s perfectly safe.
 Keep an eye out for the cinematic views of Thamserku en-route, framed by a lush canopy of pine forest and gushing alpine rivers.
 You’ll also spot prayer wheels and intricately carved prayer stones, along with more oxen, mules and donkeys than you could possibly keep track of.

 We’re tackling an 800-metre hike in altitude on this trek, so you can expect some steep climbs and notably thinner air.
 Don’t worry though, there’ll be plenty of stops for hot mint tea (a Himalayan favourite) along the way, and you can re-charge with one of Nepal’s famously filling lentil dhals for lunch.
 After a six-hour ramble, your first glimpse of Namche Bazaar looming up on the horizon will be a welcome sight.
 Rest up in your warming Khumbu-style sanctuary, perched in the upper slopes of the town with magnificent mountain views all around.
 Later on, you can take advantage of the nearby bars filled with hikers from all over the world.More +